secondlife/dullahan/README.md

 ## What are those odd files in the root directory

-You might notice some rather unusual files in the root directory of the Dullahan repository - for example: `build-cmd.sh`, `BuildParams`, `version.cpp` They are used to build the Linden Lab [autobuild](http://wiki.secondlife.com/wiki/Autobuild) version of the Dullahan package that is then used in our product which is called [Second Life](https://secondlife.com).
+You might notice some rather unusual files in the root directory of the Dullahan repository - for example: `build-cmd.sh`, `BuildParams` etc. They are used to build the Linden Lab [autobuild](http://wiki.secondlife.com/wiki/Autobuild) version of the Dullahan package that is then used in our product: [Second Life](https://secondlife.com).
 The [autobuild](http://wiki.secondlife.com/wiki/Autobuild) system is what we use to build all of our internal software and requires that those files be there in the root directory.
-You can safely ingore them if you are using Dullahan for something outside Second Life.
+You can safely ingore them if you are using Dullahan for something outside of Second Life.

 ## Which version of the C++ runtime library does it use on Windows?